Alemtuzumab (By injection)

 - This medicine may cause the following problems:

-- Infusion reactions that could be life-threatening
+- Infusion reactions, which can be life-threatening

 - Increased risk of stroke and tears in the arteries in your brain